-Artist impression: Type 2 new seawall and path replacement

-Artist impression: Type 3 North Road beach access terrace NORTH ROAD FORESHORE MASTERPLAN BRIGHTON g STORMWATER MANAGEMENT Assessment indicates the North Road Foreshore has a total of ten local subcatchments which have been delineated between Head Street and Chelsea Street.
+Artist impression: Type 2 new seawall and path replacement Artist impression: Type 3 North Road beach access terrace NORTH ROAD FORESHORE MASTERPLAN BRIGHTON STORMWATER MANAGEMENT Assessment indicates the North Road Foreshore has a total of ten local subcatchments which have been delineated between Head Street and Chelsea Street.
 The foreshore contains nine Council owned pipe outfalls and two Melbourne Water owned pipe outfalls (Head Street drain and Meek Street drain).
 Flooding along Melbourne Water's Meek Street drain between Glyndon Avenue and Dudley Street is designated by a Special Building Overlay (SBO) in the Bayside Planning Scheme.
 When the underground stormwater drainage system exceeds capacity after heavy rainfall, it is critical that overland stormwater flows down the local street network can outfall to the Bay without obstruction to avoid flooding of adjoining private properties.
 The key areas are at Cole Street, Martin Street and North Road.
 When the large Melbourne Water Drain between Glyndon Avenue and Dudley Street exceeds capacity overland flows are directed to the bay as shown in Figure 9.
-NORTH ROAD TO BOAT RAMP North Road and Chatsworth Avenue receive overland flow from the local catchment and the much larger adjacent catchment as shown on the Special Building Overlay (SBO).
+NORTH ROAD TO BOAT RAMP North Road and Chatsworth Avenue receive overland flow from the local catchment and the much larger adjacent catchment as shown on the SBO.
 As a result, the local road network does not have sufficient capacity to take the overland flow.
 The North Point Café is low lying and any future redevelopment of the sea wall must retain a clear overland flow path from North Road.
 Refer Figure 8.
 Key recommendations include:

-- · There is an opportunity to build a low solid wall fence at the edge of the Café property boundary to provide protection from flood events. - · As part of potential future redevelopment of the North Point Café establish improved flood protection consistent with the requirements of the Special Building Overlay (SBO).
+- · There is an opportunity to build a low solid wall fence at the edge of the Café property boundary to provide protection from flood events. - · As part of potential future redevelopment of the North Point Café establish improved flood protection consistent with the requirements of the SBO.
 (H) - Investigate establishment of WSUD treatment system as part of future redevelopment of the North Road (B1) car park.
 (L) GLYNDON AVENUE AND DUDLEY STREET Glyndon Avenue and Dudley Street receive overland flow from the local catchment and the much larger adjacent catchment as shown on the Bayside Planning Scheme.
 There is a garden bed wall at the end of Glyndon Avenue however this does not present an obstruction as there are gaps to allow overland flow on either side.
 There is a low point in the residential area around Dudley Street.
 Overland flow from Glyndon Avenue and Dudley Street enters the Bay at several locations associated with low points in the landscape.
 Key recommendations include:

 - Liaise with Melbourne Water to investigate opportunities for a Gross Pollutant Trap (GPT) along the Meek Street Drain.
-(M) - flooding.
+(M) - Between Dudley Street and North Road, ensure proposed future sea wall improvements do not impact on the requirement of the existing SBO overland flow paths and exacerbate flooding.
 (H)